coderefinery/installation/content/ssh.md

 ````

 (If it asks you for a username and password in the terminal, then the
-verification failed - this won't work with Github.)
+verification failed - this won't work with GitHub.)

 Git Credential Manager will remember your login the first time you use
 it on a repository you have access to.